NCC-CNC/whattodo/README.md

 ## Usage

-The application is [available online](TODO). **Please note that you must use [Google Chrome](https://www.google.com/chrome/) for it to work.**.
+The application is [available online](https://ncc.carleton.ca).
+Please note that you must use [Google Chrome](https://www.google.com/chrome/) for it to work.
 Since this application requires data in a specific format, please refer to the [What Template Maker application](https://github.com/NCC-CNC/whattemplatemaker) for preparing input data.